holaSpirit/holaspirit-docs/api.md

 | `password`      | string | **Required** The Password                     |
 | `timezone`      | string | The Timezone (e.g.: "+02:00")                 |

+If the security is enforced on your organization, then only users with admin privilege can create a password and then use this endpoint to log in. (use the "forget password" form to create one)

 The client secret is not required for a public app (e.g. our web and mobile app).

 The default and public Client ID is: